The world of business is broad based and dynamic. This ever-changing environment offers stimulating and rewarding careers in a range of sectors.

 You will study a range of modules, including:

 Your knowledge and understanding for all modules will be assessed through a variety of methods.
 These will include written work such as assignments, group work and presentations.

 All assignment activity will support you in developing skills in academic writing, verbal presentations, team work and analysis.
 The College offers a comprehensive development programme as part of your studies to support your progression in these areas.

-There may be costs associated with text books and educational visits to businesses around the UK and potentially abroad.
+There may be costs associated with educational visits to businesses around the UK and potentially abroad.

 The level of independent research and critical thinking completed on this course - as well as the assessment methodology - helps to prepare students for further study at either a Higher National Diploma or Honours Degree level.
 As it leads to a vocational qualification, the course also provides students with a range of skills and knowledge that can be readily applied in the workplace and may lead to opportunities for career progression.